Master of Physician Assistant

 Yes.
 When completing your CASPA application, include courses in progress and coursework planned in the appropriate fields to alert us to your plans.
 If you are accepted into the Program before you complete the required coursework, your acceptance will be on provisional status until records of your coursework and/or graduation are received.
 No student will be allowed to matriculate into the Program if prerequisite requirements are not met.

-If I took a prerequisite course 5, 10, even 35 years ago, will you still accept that?
+If I took a prerequisite course 5, 10, or even 35 years ago, would you still accept that?

 Yes.
 We do not impose an expiration date on prerequisite coursework.

-Does HSU PA Program accept prerequisites from community colleges?
+Does the HSU PA Program accept prerequisites from community colleges?

 Yes.
 We accept prerequisites from a regionally accredited institution of higher learning.

-Does HSU PA Program accept prerequisite online classes and labs?
+Does the HSU PA Program accept prerequisite online classes and labs?

 Yes.
 If online classes/labs are from any regionally accredited college/university.